Enoxh/PHP-Search/README.md

 <p>You should be all setup, open index.php locally using something like XAMPP or on your web host.</p>

 <p>Search is based on similarity between the two strings, the slider let's you adjust how similar the match should be.</p>

+<p>The example uses Bootstrap and jQuery but the core search is vanilla PHP.</p>